Welcome to the 2025 WMS Congress guide. We have created a video version, which you can view here. And the text version goes into more detail below.

 To facilitate informal meetings, our Exhibition will feature meeting pods.
 We added these to our exhibition space to provide comfortable spaces for informal meetings.
 To help us meet everyone’s needs, we have come up with these brief guidelines:

 If you are presenting a poster you might want to head to the poster hall and get set up.
-Posters and the Congress Exhibtion will be in Hall X1 on floor -2.
+Posters and the Congress Exhibition will be in Hall X1 on floor -2.

 As it is an open area, you might find that some people start viewing your poster even though this won’t be one of the programmed poster viewing sessions.
 We encourage you to engage with any visitors and use the opportunity to talk about your work.

 This meeting is for members of the Executive Board and secretariat only.
 The Executive Board meets virtually once a quarter and has an in-person meeting on the opening day of the Congress.
-Within the Executive Board Meeting, the Board will hear bids from potential hosts of the 2029 Congress and will select the successful bid.
-This year, will also be the first time our new Executive Board members meet following our 2025 election.
+This year will also be the first time our new Executive Board members meet following our 2025 election.

-The first Industry Symposia take place from 16:30-17:30 on Tuesday 8th October.
-You can register your interest for these in advance and will have received emails describing what will be included in each one along with the booking link.
+The first Industry Symposium takes place from 16:30-17:30 on Tuesday 7th October.
+You can register your interest in advance and will have received emails describing what will be included in each one along with the booking link.

 Industry Symposia will also take place on:

-Each session will have two Symposia running in parallel.
+Each of the Wednesday symposia sessions will have two Symposia running in parallel.
 You can catch up with the ones you are unable to attend using our virtual platform.

 The Industry Symposia are 60-minute sessions provided by our industry sponsors.
 The topics are designed to be interesting and relevant to our audience.
 Each session will include a presentation and the opportunity to ask questions.
 You can ask a question by raising your hand in the room or you can submit a question through our Congress app or virtual platform.